Facial expressions are a primary form of communication

 I'm a very sociable person who meets hundreds of strangers every day.

-I generally don't have to talk to these people to relate with them.
+I generally don't have to speak to these people to relate with them.

 I use eye contact, facial expressions, gestures and postures.

-I find I can express myself better and faster this way.
+I find that I can express myself better, and more quickly, in this way.